 - Social Science Course outside the psychology department

-- Natural Science Course outside the psychology department
+- Natural Science or mathematics course outside the psychology department

 Advanced Placement Credit